 Mary Ann currently sits on the Oracle executive steering committee for the Oracle Women’s Leadership (OWL) program, a global diversity initiative at Oracle directed at talent management and leadership, where she has been an active participant in leading change since 2004.

-Mary Ann studied at Boston University and graduated Summa cum Laude with a Master’s in Educational Administration and a Bachelor’s in Education from Slippery Rock University.
-She is a recipient of the 2010 YWCA TWIN award and also sits on the Engineering Advisory Council for San Jose State University.
+Before being recruited to Oracle, Mary Ann was a Director of Global Strategic Alliances at Siemens Corporation where she was responsible for the global partner organization.
+Mary Ann studied at Boston University and graduated summa cum laude with a master’s degree in Educational Administration and a bachelor’s degree in Education from Slippery Rock University.
+She serves on the board of directors for Watermark and is a Watermark Make Your Mark award winner.
+She is a recipient of the 2010 Tribute to Women in Industry (TWIN) award from the YMCA and sits on the Engineering Advisory Council for San Jose State University.

 Partner, Chief Operating Officer, Seiler LLP

-Watermark Board Chair
+Watermark Board Co-Chair

 Prior to Google, Ana was Senior Vice President of Product Operations at Cisco Systems.
 And in 2006, she co-founded and served on the board of a solar startup.
 As the acting CEO, Ana successfully sold the company in 2010.